Email FacebookTwitterMenu burgerClose thin

 • If you have a 401(k) that you plan to pass on to someone else, it’s important to consider how that may affect your estate plan as a whole.
 And during your lifetime, you may want to leverage your 401(k) to its maximum potential to realize the largest tax benefit.
 That can mean maxing out contributions annually, including catch-up contributions once you reach age 50.
 Fully utilizing a 401(k) or IRA can help to offset some of what you might pay in capital gains tax if you’re also investing in a taxable brokerage account.

-• Consider talking to a financial advisor about how inheriting a 401(k) may affect you and what your options are for minimizing taxes owed.
+• Consider talking to a financial advisor about how inheriting a 401(k) may affect your finances and your options are for minimizing the resulting tax bill.
 Finding a financial advisor doesn’t have to be hard.
 SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can have a free introductory call with your advisor matches to decide which one you feel is right for you.
 If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 Photo credit: ©iStock.com/DNY59, ©iStock.com/filipefrazao, ©iStock.com/designer491